 Ice machine needs regular cleaning and sanitizing.
 Organisms like algae, bacteria, mildew and fungi love to collect in dark and moist areas like an ice machine.
 And these kinds of organisms can get into the ice, contaminating it and making everyone sick.

-If your ice machine is cleaned and sanitized enough, this can be avoided.
+You can avoid this by cleaning and sanitizing the machine.
 Most manufacturers suggest cleaning your machine at least every six months.
 However, you should do a visual inspection more often, to make sure there’s no unsanitary buildup.

 If your ice machine is not working at all, and you’re not sure what’s causing the issue, that’s where Cryostar can come in.
 Our expert technicians specialize in the cleaning and repair of commercial equipment, including ice machines.
 And it’s definitely preferable to the unnecessary expense of replacing the machine.